 The Company has equity investments in Certified Development Entities ("CDE") which have received allocations of New Markets Tax Credits ("NMTC").
 The NMTC program provides federal tax incentives to investors to make investments in distressed communities and promotes economic improvements through the development of successful businesses in these communities.
 The NMTC is available to investors over seven years and is subject to recapture if certain events occur during such period.
 The maximum exposure to loss in the CDEs is the amount of equity invested and credit extended by the Company.
 However, the Company has credit protection in the form of indemnification agreements, guarantees, and collateral arrangements.
 The Company has evaluated the variable interests held by the Company in each CDE (NMTC) investment and determined the Company does not individually meet the characteristics of a primary beneficiary; however, the related party group does meet the criteria as a group and substantially all of the activities of the CDEs either involve or are conducted on behalf of the Company.
 As a result, the Company is the primary beneficiary of the CDEs and their assets, liabilities, and results of operations are included in the Company's consolidated financial statements.
-The primary activities of the CDEs are recognized in commercial loans interest income and other borrowed funds interest expense on the Company's statements of operations as a component of income tax credit allocations from the investments are recognized in loans originated, principal collected on loans and change in other borrowed funds.
+The primary activities of the CDEs are recognized in commercial loans interest income and other borrowed funds interest expense on the Company's statements of operations and the federal income tax credit allocations from the investments are recognized in the Company's statements of operations as a component of income tax expense.
+Such related cash flows are recognized in loans originated, principal collected on loans and change in other borrowed funds.